Energy

 Sylvamo Energy Sources Summary

-Residual biomass is used to generate 85% of our mill energy needs, releasing biogenic carbon back to the atmosphere.
+Residual biomass is used to generate more than 80% of our mill energy needs, releasing biogenic carbon back to the atmosphere.
 The cycle repeats as working forests are sustainably managed to continuously produce fiber for future harvests.

 Breakdown of Our Global Fuel Consumption: